- Knowledge Base

 ---|---|---|

-2.4 GHz | Larger coverage area Better at penetrating solid objects | Lower data rate More prone to interference Usually, more devices use this frequency |
+2.4 GHz | Larger coverage area Better at penetrating solid objects | Lower data rate More prone to interference Usually, our IoT devices use this frequency |

-5 GHz | Higher data rate Less prone to interference Usually, fewer devices use this frequency | Smaller coverage area (except 802.11 ac) Worse at penetrating solid objects |
+5 GHz | Higher data rate Less prone to interference Usually, all customers use this frequency | Worse at penetrating solid objects |

-What are WiFi 4, WiFi 5 and WiFi 6?
+What are WiFi 4, WiFi 5, WiFi 6 and WiFi 7?

-WiFi standards like IEEE 802.11ax or IEEE 802.11ac started to be confusing for consumers, so the WiFi Alliance decided to simplify naming and clearly indicate technology progression.
+WiFi standards like IEEE 802.11ax or IEEE 802.11ac started to be confusing for consumers, so the Wi-Fi Alliance decided to simplify naming and clearly indicate technology progression.
 Let’s look at the latest standards, their names, and their features.

 - 802.11n, also known as WiFi 4, was the first one that was “dual-band” enabled (both 2.4 and 5 GHz frequencies).